c0sogi/LLMChat/readme.md

 ## 📌 Usage

-The default LLM model used by the user via `UserGptContext.construct_default` is `gpt-3.5-turbo`.
+The default LLM model used by the user via `UserChatContext.construct_default` is `gpt-3.5-turbo`.
 You can change the default for that function.
 To change the LLM model via command, type `/changemodel <model>` in the chat.
 The `<model>` defined here should correspond to the member defined in `LLMModels`.

 ## 📖 Model Descriptions